Japan to promote green finance with common platform and scenario analyzes | ExBulletin

 Japan to promote green finance with common platform and scenario analyzes

-TOKYO (Reuters) – Japan will step up efforts to promote sustainable finance, including fueling its green bond market and analyzing the resilience of financial institutions to climate risks, according to the government’s new regulatory guidance.
+TOKYO, Sept.1 (Reuters) – Japan will step up efforts to promote sustainable finance, including fueling its green bond market and analyzing the resilience of financial institutions to climate risks, in line with the government’s new regulatory guidance.

 Together with the central bank, the Financial Services Agency (FSA) will perform scenario analyzes on Japan’s three mega-banks and the three major non-life insurers to measure their resilience to the risks posed by climate change.